The name Percifull reached English shores for the first time with the ancestors of the Percifull family as they migrated following the Norman Conquest

 .
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Perceval, Percival, Percevale, Percivall and others.

 Early Notables of the Percifull family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Percifull Notables in all our PDF Extended History products and printed products wherever possible.
+1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
+Another John Percival (d.
+1515?) took...
+Another 218 words (16 lines of text) are included under the topic Early Percifull Notables in all our PDF Extended History products and printed products wherever possible.